-The Army Cadet Force (ACF) can offer a lot of exciting opportunities to young people from 12 and 17 years old, but we know that parents and carers will have questions about the ACF, what it does and the kind of activities our cadets take part in.
-If you are a parent or carer of a young person in the ACF, or of one who is looking to join us, this section is for you.
+The Army Cadets can offer a lot of exciting opportunities to young people from 12 and 17 years old, but we know that parents and carers will have questions about the Army cadets, what it does and the kind of activities our cadets take part in.
+If you are a parent or carer of a young person in the Army Cadets, or of one who is looking to join us, this section is for you.

 - A national voluntary youth organisation sponsored and supported by the Army but not part of it – there is no requirement for cadets to join the Army when they leave.